 A topological space is called perfect if it has no isolated points.
-A classical result of Brouwer shows that for a certain class of topological spaces there is exactly one perfect space up to homeomorphism.

-Fact 1.7 (Brouwer).
+Fact 1.6 (Brouwer).
 Any two non-empty compact Polish spaces which are perfect and zero dimensional are homeomorphic to each other.

 The Cantor space, denoted by C, is thus the unique Polish space that is compact, perfect, and totally disconnected.

-Brouwer's theorem allows us to identify exactly the homeomorphism types of t.d.l.c.
+Brouwer's theorem along with van Dantzig's theorem allow us to identify exactly the homeomorphism types of t.d.l.c.
 Polish groups.

-Theorem 1.8.
+Corollary 1.7.
 For G a t.d.l.c.
 Polish group, one of the following hold: